 School-sponsored dances must be approved by the principal at least two weeks prior to the dance.
 Students must be in class by 12:35 PM on the day of the dance or have an excused absence approved in advance by the principal in order to attend.
 Out of town guest forms must be picked up in the office and filled out by the guest's school administration and parents.
-Students cannot bring dates over twenty to any school dance.
+Students cannot bring dates over twenty years of age to any school dance.
 Students who attend the dances may not leave during the dance and return.
-School district policies, rules and regulations apply to students as well as non-students at school dances.
-Students and non-students violating school district policies, rules or regulations will be asked to leave the dance and school grounds.
+School district policies, rules, and regulations apply to students as well as non-students at school dances.
+Students and non-students violating school district policies, rules, or regulations will be asked to leave the dance and school grounds, and may be subject to disciplinary action.